 5) Experiential Appeal

 Experience of a center is not only a matter of concern for bigger shopping malls.
 Even small strip malls are benefiting from pleasant seating areas and beautiful landscaping, something which often accompanies small eateries and cafes.
-Instead of competing with the internet, free wi-fi draws customers in and makes the center a communal hub.
+Instead of competing with internet shopping, free wi-fi draws customers in and makes the center a communal hub.
 Of course, the upkeep of your strip mall plays a huge part in how the customer experiences it.

-TWS Facility Service makes it our mission to adapt our services with your ever-changing needs.
+TWS Facility Service makes it our mission to adapt our services to your ever-changing needs.
 Increasingly, the maintenance and visual appeal of a property is a major factor in its success and growth.
 Our professionally trained and uniformed team are here to address that need and help you make the most of your strip mall.
 Contact our team members to see how TWS Facility Services can help your center be better than ever: 888-883-1815